RiverYang927/RiverYang927.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Greetings!
-I’m Zijiang Yang, a first-year Master of Science (MS) student in the Pratt School of Engineering at Duke University, majoring in Electrical and Computer Engineering (ECE).

-I earned a Bachelor of Engineering degree in Automation through a joint training program between Southwest University (SWU, China) and the University of Western Australia(UWA),under the supervision of Prof.Wei Huang[[Link]](https://cis.swu.edu.cn/info/1185/4097.htm).
+I’m Zijiang Yang, I earned a Bachelor of Engineering degree in Automation through a joint training program between Southwest University (SWU, China) and the University of Western Australia(UWA),under the supervision of Prof.Wei Huang[[Link]](https://cis.swu.edu.cn/info/1185/4097.htm).
+I am recently a first-year Master of Science (MS) student in the Pratt School of Engineering at Duke University, majoring in Electrical and Computer Engineering (ECE).

 <span class='anchor' id='-xl'></span>